pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/8.png"/>
 </p>

-Then, we are going to start the VM & TPU now! simply run the following code:
+Then, it's time to start the VM (Virtual Machine) & TPU now! simply run the following code.
+You can decide your TPU name by yourself.
+But make sure you remember it -- we are going to use it later:

 ```
 ctup up --name=test_tpu
 ```

-However, if you want to use the newest Tpu, you should tell Google about this (Google!
+However, if you want to use the newest TPU, you should tell Google about this (Google!
 Give me your best V3-8 TPU!).
 But wait, the new GPU is more expensive (8.00$/hour).
-That's why I added the "--preemptible" in the following command.
-Basically, it means that Google can stop your training process whenever it wants.
+That's why I added "--preemptible" in the following command.
+Basically, by adding this, Google can stop your training process whenever it wants.
 Nevertheless, it's much cheap: 2.40$/hour.
-This should not be a problem if your program saves the model frequently.
+This should not be a problem if your program saves your model frequently or if you are super lucky.

 ```
 ctpu up --name=test-tpu --tpu-size=v3-8 --preemptible